-Christine Heal (she/her/they/them) has been involved in pet rescue for over 25 years.
-She founded Faunadael Pet Rescue, fostering and adopting out cats, dogs, small pets, poultry, and livestock.
+Christine Heal (she/her/hers/they/theirs/them) has been involved in pet rescue for over 25 years.
+She founded Faunadael Pet Rescue, fostering and adopting out cats, dogs, small pets, poultry, and livestock, as well as fostering for other rescue groups and shelters.

 Christine copy edits geological reports and the odd novel, and is a seasonal hay farmer.
 In the past she worked as an office manager, taught numerous children's programs, and was lucky to be employed in the pet industry for over twelve years.
 She would like PACTA BC to have a stronger emphasis on youth support and education.